dhuppenkothen/clarsach/README.rst

-Clarsach: Lightweight response matrix calculations in Python
+Clàrsach: Lightweight response matrix calculations in Python
 ==================================================

 The analysis of X-ray spectra often depends on the correct